lint-staged/lint-staged/README.md

   config: {
     '*.js': 'eslint --fix'
   },
+  maxArgLength: null,
+  relative: false,
   shell: false,
   quiet: false,
   debug: false
 })
 ```

+The `maxArgLength` option configures chunking of tasks into multiple parts that are run one after the other.
+This is to avoid issues on Windows platforms where the maximum length of the command line argument string is limited to 8192 characters.
+Lint-staged might generate a very long argument string when there are many staged files.
+This option is set automatically from the cli, but not via the Node.js API by default.

 ### Using with JetBrains IDEs _(WebStorm, PyCharm, IntelliJ IDEA, RubyMine, etc.)_